200-Hour Yoga Teacher Training

 What makes Kushala’s program unique?

 - Class Size.
 We keep our program small, to develop a close-knit dynamic where everyone can be heard, and has the chance to work with the group as a whole.
-Our average class size is 12 students.
+This year to respect physical distancing, we are limiting the program to 14 students.

 - Program Length and Pace.
 Our program spans over 24 weeks (about 6 months).
 This timeline allows you to pace yourself and your learning, for a deeper integration of principles and practices than an immersion program allows.